 Today, we live in a world of looking down, typically at our computer or phone, absorbed in a world of email and text.
 When focused on the online chatter, you can lose track of time, and may not see or hear what is going on around you.
 Employees may see you involved in technology and assume you are busy.
 Rather than asking a question or offering a suggestion, they may walk away not wanting to “bother you.”
 Building awareness requires you “look up” to be present.

 How does the leader shift from being aware to becoming more self-aware?
-You move from being a spectator in the environment, to interacting with it,
+You move from being a spectator in the environment, to interacting with it.
+Being aware impacts the feedback you provide to your team, the service provided to customers, and the productivity of the business.

 Growing up my mom would ask “what” questions, this was a game she played to increase my awareness and thinking skills.